AP degree - 2 years - 120 ECTS

 For questions about admission, the application process or study life in general at Business Academy Aarhus, write to firstname.lastname@example.org

 Business Academy Aarhus cooperates with a range of organisations to promote our higher educational programmes abroad.
-Applicants are welcome to contact a Local Education Agent where available, for further information on the application process.
+Applicants are welcome to contact a local higher education recruitment consultant where available, for further information on the application process.

 Remember to read the small print

 Should a programme, study line or specialisation that you applied for not be offered anyway, you will be contacted directly.
 The subsequent specialisations we offer will depend on the number of applicants.
 If there are not enough applicants for both a Danish and an international line, we reserve the right to only offer one.

 In the 4th semester, you will do an internship in a company.

 In your internship, you will get to test your newly acquired skills in a company and get insight into future work assignments and career opportunities.
 You will be able to connect your theoretical knowledge with practical experience and at the same time strengthen your CV.

 In the internship, you can test a specific field of work and then focus your programme in relation to your career plans.
-As part of your internship, you must write a project report which is based on a problem statement from the company.
 Here, you will have the opportunity to specialise within your specific interests.

 The internship is a mandatory part of your programme, and it is your responsibility to find an internship company.
 To help, we have a wide range of tools and contacts available, e.g. via our career centre.